gsgalloway/zksnark-sudokus/README.md

 make run
 ```

+To change the particular puzzle that the proof should be generated over, edit the `puzzle` and `solution` grids
+in the python section of [main.cairo](./contracts/main.cairo).

 ## Program Output

 The first word of the output is the Ethereum address (encoded as an integer) of the user that solved the puzzle.